 Early evening, the thinnest of a sliver of moon rises against the dark-blue evening sky long before it’s totally dark.

-It’s one of these places we are, once more, aware what a freedom we have because we travel by car.
+It’s one of these places we are, once more, aware of what freedom we have because we travel by car.
 To be able to drive to such a remote corner in the already middle-of-nowhere wilderness in Siberia and set up camp, lit a fire, and watch the sun set behind the mountains in all solitude and silence.

 What a privilege to be here!